Mega Man Zero 2 Review

 Another welcome addition comes in the form of unlockable EX Skills, which allow Zero to learn a special move from any boss he defeats while holding an A or S rank.
 These are not necessary to progress through the game, but they are a nice incentive for mastering the game's difficulty.
 On top of that you can discover different forms for Zero that will change his speed, the amount of damage he takes, and even grant him special abilities.
 These are unlocked depending upon your play style, so someone who's relying on Z Sabre will unlock something different than the form unlocked by someone who relies on the Buster.

 In terms of presentation Mega Man Zero 2 looks and sounds a lot like its predecessor, but the graphics — particularly in terms of character portraits — have been reworked to look much smoother and more vibrant.
-The soundtrack also exceeds the high standards set by the first game, and that's no mean feat.
+As always you can enjoy the softer resolution of the GamePad or blow this up on the TV with the Wii U, but in any case this is a pretty attractive game.
+The soundtrack, meanwhile, also exceeds the high standards set by the first game, and that's no mean feat.
 There are some genuinely excellent tracks here for sure.

 Mega Man Zero 2 has the good sense to know what worked in its first game, and it takes this opportunity to refine rather than reinvent.
 It also provides us with an interesting new adversary, a whole slew of challenging stages and boss fights, and an impressive sense of narrative progression that we don't always get from Mega Man sequels.
 In short, it's a great game, and if you've never played anything beyond the first game, you're missing out.

 Mega Man Zero 2 does a great job of ironing out the wrinkles of its predecessor, which is a very welcome accomplishment.
-It improves upon the graphics and the soundtrack, significantly reduces grinding, and provides the same brutal challenge in what feels like a much more fair way.
+It improves upon the graphics and the soundtrack, significantly reduces grinding, and provides the same brutal challenge in what feels like a much more fair way - restore points are handy if you need a helping hand, naturally.
 Unlockable forms and EX Skills are also added to the mix, which gives the game an additional layer of replayability.
-It's a sequel done right, and it's no surprise that it's remembered so fondly 10 years later.
+It's a sequel done right, and it's no surprise that it's remembered so fondly over 10 years after its first release.